-This is a great scuba diving site that just past the two year anniversary of the reefing of the ship.
+This is a great scuba diving site that is about to pass the five year anniversary of the reefing of the ship.
 The following is an overview of the dive, some history and information regarding the ship and an overview of what you will find on the wreck.

 Rest well your work is finally done